 Fig. 1.
-The average of recycling rates of packaging waste for period 2013-2022 of ways to improve the current situation, primarily by educating and raising awareness among the population about the impact of recycling and investing funds in improving the collection infrastructure.
+The average of recycling rates of packaging waste for period 2013-2022 identifying a number of ways to improve the current situation, primarily by educating and raising awareness among the population about the impact of recycling, and investing funds in improving the collection infrastructure.

-In the case of Romania, the average for the percentage of recycling rates of packaging waste was 52.8% in 2013, with an increase up to 60.4% in 2016-2017 and then followed by a gradual decrease up to 38.1% in 2022.
+In the case of Romania, the average recycling rate of packaging waste was 52.8% in 2013, with an increase of up to 60.4% in 2016-2017, and then followed by a gradual decrease to 38.1% in 2022.